 Our mission is to build relationships with people experiencing poverty in North Snohomish County while meeting basic human needs through charitable outreach.
 Connecting and navigating people to other resources in our community.

-Laundry outreach, our core program, is designed to build relationships with those we serve over time through regular attendance.
+Laundry outreach is designed to build relationships with those we serve over time through regular attendance.
 We do not ask for proof of poverty, homelessness, or financial need.
 We ask that all guests sign an expectation sheet, sign in each week they attend, wear a name tag, and be respectful.
 One benefit for those experiencing homelessness is our ability to verify homelessness that may help qualify them for a housing program.

 Sarah founded North Snohomish County Outreach in October 2017 using her business background and administrative skills in combination with her desire to serve her community.
-She started this by meeting people where they are at and inviting everyone to join the mission of building relationships with people experiencing poverty in North Snohomish County while bridging the gaps of basic needs.
+She started this by meeting people where they were at on the streets and listening to their stories.
+Then invited everyone in the community to join the mission of building relationships with people experiencing poverty in North Snohomish County while bridging the gaps of basic needs.
 She is a member of Leadership Snohomish County's class of 2021 and the Partnership to End Homelessness Communications Engagement Committee.

 Ken has been a police officer for twenty-two years, currently serving the city of Arlington as the Community Outreach Officer.
 He works with the Snohomish County Office of Neighborhoods Embedded Outreach Program.
 Ken is engaging with the homeless who have substance addiction, mental illness, as well as displaced families and victims of domestic violence.
 Ken works with the local community resources to reduce the impact of homelessness and drug addiction.